ibm-cloud-docs/vpc/backup_service_vpc_s2s_auth.md

       ```
       {: codeblock}

-1. Then, use the json file in your CLI command.
+1. Then, use the json files to run the following CLI command.
    ```sh
    ibmcloud iam authorization-policy-create --file ~/Documents/policy.json
    ```